 If you have neither spouse/civil partner nor any children, you have full testamentary freedom to leave your movable estate assets to whomever you wish.

-If you die without having made a valid will of your moveable estate, you are said to have died intestate and in such cases, your estate will be distributed as follows:
+If you die without having made a valid Will of your movable estate, you are said to have died intestate and, in such cases, your estate will be distributed as follows:-

 If there is a surviving spouse/civil partner but no issue, the surviving spouse/civil partner is entitled to the whole of the net movable estate.
 Where the deceased is survived by both a spouse/civil partner and issue, the surviving spouse is entitled to the household effects (as described above), other movable estate to the value of £30,000 and one-half of the remainder of the net movable estate.
 The issue is entitled to the other half of the net movable estate.

 The general rule is that you are free to leave your immovable estate to whoever you choose.
 However, if you die testate leaving a spouse or civil partner, your spouse or civil partner may be entitled to a right to the life enjoyment of one-third of your immovable estate.